NextGenSec-Github/UnixHub/Linux/Linux101/Linux_Directories.md

 ### /usr/bin
 - `/usr/bin` contains the executable programs installed by your Linux distribution.
 It is not uncommon for this directory to hold thousands of programs.

+### /usr/lib
+- The shared libraries for the programs in /usr/bin.

+### /usr/local
+- The /usr/local tree is where programs that are not included with your distribution but are intended for system-wide use are installed.Programs compiled from source code are normally installed in /usr/local/bin.
+On a newly installed Linux system, this tree exists, but it will be empty until the system administrator puts something in it.

+### /usr/sbin
+- Contains more system administration programs.

+### /usr/share
+- /usr/share contains all the shared data used by programs in /usr/bin.
+This includes things such as default configuration files, icons, screen backgrounds, sound files, and so on

+### /usr/share/doc
+- Most packages installed on the system will include some kind of documentation.
+In /usr/share/doc, we will find documentation files organized by package.

+### /var
+- With the exception of /tmp and /home, the directories we have looked at so far remain relatively static; that is, their contents don’t change.
+The /var directory tree is where data that is likely to change is stored.
+Various databases, spool files, user mail, and so forth, are located here

+### /var/log
+- /var/log contains log files, records of various system activity.
+These are important and should be monitored from time to time.
+The most useful ones are /var/log/messages and /var/log/syslog.
+Note that for security reasons on some systems, you must be the superuser to view log files.